rickrain/rust-2hr-intro/README.md

 # A Rust programming introduction in 2 hours

-The goal for this repo is to provide a basic introduction to the Rust programming language, tooling, resources, and community in 2 hours.
-The reader should be able to leverage this knowledge to further develop their Rust programming skills.
+The goal for this repository is to provide a basic introduction to the Rust programming language, tooling, resources, and community in 2 hours.
+It is our hope that after completing the agenda below, readers will have the foundational knowledge and resources to continue their Rust learning journey.

 ## Agenda